 dr. L. Heyse

-Liesbet Heyse is assistant professor in organization sociology at the Department of Sociology/ICS since 2007.
+Liesbet Heyse works at the Department of Sociology/ICS since 2007.

 Heyse studied Public Administration at Leiden University, the Netherlands (1991-1996) and obtained a Master’s degree in Political Science at Boston University, USA (1997).
 She wrote her dissertation on decision-making processes in humanitarian aid NGOs at the Department of Public Administration at Leiden University, the Netherlands (1997-2002).
 From 2002 to 2007, she worked as an assistant professor at the Sociology department of Twente University, the Netherlands.
 From mid 2005 to mid 2017 she taught in the International Master of Humanitarian Action and was conntect the Network of Humanitarian Action (NOHA).